 It’s ultimately a good thing that Facebook is doing: going back to the beginning of their mission, where their goal was to help family and friends stay in touch.
 However, it may take some serious maneuvering for businesses and brands to figure out the best strategies to maintain their exposure to their audience.

-At Alecan, our social media specialists will be on top of this new impact and its affect on our clients in order to stay ahead of the curve and not only survive the change, but to take advantage of it.
+At Alecan, our social media specialists will be on top of this new impact and its effect on our clients in order to stay ahead of the curve and not only survive the change, but to take advantage of it.